31 of the Best Leadership Movies You Can Find to Inspire and Entertain

 Glory is a movie about the 54th Massachusetts Volunteer Infantry Regiment, the Union Army's first black regiment that fought in the American Civil War.

-Great leaders are able to listen to the needs of their subordinates and create unity among the ranks.
+Those in a leadership role must listen to the needs of their subordinates and create unity among the ranks.

 28. Lean On Me

 Lean On Me is one of the best leadership movies that depicts a high school torn apart by gangs, drugs, poverty, and depression.
 Joe Clark, played by Morgan Freeman, is the principal brought in to turn things around.

 Freeman does an outstanding job of playing a character who demonstrates that self-sacrifice and passion can profoundly impact the people you're leading and help correct course when everything seems lost.